-- 1523 Examples of impacts associated with GHG removals on workers, local communities, and Indigenous1524 Peoples include: - 1525 new jobs created in GHG removal processes; • 1526 local communities lose the right to access lands used for new infrastructure, afforestation, or 1527 reforestation for GHG removals; 1528 the rights of Indigenous Peoples can be violated if land is not acquired with their free, prior, • 1529 and informed consent; workers in carbon capture and storage facilities may face negative impacts on their health 1530 and safety in the case of leakage of CO2; 1531 impacts on air guality and thereby on the health of local communities, resulting from leakage 1532 • of CO2 from storage pools.
-1533
+- Examples of impacts associated with GHG removals on workers, local communities, and Indigenous Peoples include: - new jobs created in GHG removal processes; - local communities lose the right to access lands used for new infrastructure, afforestation, or reforestation for GHG removals; - the rights of Indigenous Peoples can be violated if land is not acquired with their free, prior, and informed consent; - workers in carbon capture and storage facilities may face negative impacts on their health and safety in the case of leakage of CO2; - impacts on air quality and thereby on the health of local communities, resulting from leakage of CO2 from storage pools.

-Guidance to 102-9-d-ii 1534
+1534 Guidance to 102-9-d-ii

-- 1535 Examples of impacts on biodiversity associated with GHG removals include: - 1536 species and ecosystems threatened by nearby removal activities; • - water is no longer available for ecosystems due to extensive use from removal activities; 1537 • - removal activities, such as foresting, create habitats for species.
-1538 • impacts.
-If the organization has described the actions taken to manage the impacts on biodiversity 1541 1542
+- 1535 Examples of impacts on biodiversity associated with GHG removals include: - species and ecosystems threatened by nearby removal activities; - water is no longer available for ecosystems due to extensive use from removal activities; - removal activities, such as foresting, create habitats for species.

-1539 Disclosure 101-2 in GRI 101: Biodiversity 2024 requires describing how the organization enhances synergies and reduces trade-offs between actions to manage its biodiversity and climate change 1540
+Disclosure 101-2 in GRI 101: Biodiversity 2024 requires describing how the organization enhances synergies and reduces trade-offs between actions to manage its biodiversity and climate change impacts.
+If the organization has described the actions taken to manage the impacts on biodiversity from its GHG removals under Disclosure 101-2, it can provide a reference to this information.